 Sitka home prices are not only among the most expensive in Alaska, but Sitka real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sitka is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sitka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sitka are a mix of both white- and blue-collar jobs.
 Overall, Sitka is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Sitka who work in office and administrative support (14.45%), management occupations (12.24%), and healthcare (7.87%).
+There are especially a lot of people living in Sitka who work in office and administrative support (13.90%), management occupations (12.13%), and healthcare (7.59%).

 Sitka is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.